abedshaaban/barber-byte/README.md

 <!-- AWS Deployment -->
 <img src="./readme/title8.svg"/>

-### Efficient AI Deployment: Unleashing the Potential with AWS Integration:

-- This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
+This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
 With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.

 By following these steps, we deployed the backend to Amazon Linux 2023.

 1. Update Amazon Linux 2023 Packages
 2. Install LAMP Stack
 3. Start and enable the Apache and MariaDB services
 4. Create Database
 5. Install PHP Composer for Laravel on Linux 2023
 6. Download the Laravel framework project
 7. Install Laravel on Amazon Linux 2023
 8. Create the Laravel environment configuration file
 9. Apache Configuration for PHP Laravel App
 10. Get the Laravel demo page

+> Commands are available in the [backend folder](./apps/backend/deploy-to-aws.md)

 <br><br>

 <!-- Unit Testing -->
 <img src="./readme/title9.svg"/>

-### Precision in Development: Harnessing the Power of Unit Testing:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
+This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
 By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.

 <br><br>